Josh-Murunga/expo-video-processing/README.md

 ## Overview

-A powerful, easy-to-use video and audio trimming library for React Native applications.
+A powerful, easy-to-use video and audio trimming and compression library for React Native applications.

 ### ✨ Key Features

-- **📹 Video & Audio Support** - Trim both video and audio files
+- **📹 Video & Audio Support** - Trim and compress both video and audio files
+- **🗜️ Video Compression** - Reduce file size with customizable quality settings
+- **🎯 Smart Presets** - Pre-configured compression settings for common use cases
 - **🌐 Local & Remote Files** - Support for local storage and HTTPS URLs
 - **💾 Multiple Save Options** - Photos, Documents, or Share to other apps
 - **✅ File Validation** - Built-in validation for media files